jewnix/conf23/agenda_07/README.md

 ## Cause:

 By default, the Deployer only uses a single thread to deploy the bundle to the SHC Members.
-The way the bundle is created is by it having a separate tarball for each app within the bundle, and it pushes out those bundles to all the members sequentially.
-When there are many apps inside that bundle, it takes a lot of time to extract each app from that bundle, and it does that for every member.
+The way the bundle is created is by it having a separate bundle for each app, calculates the checksum for each app (bundle), and it pushes out the bundles that the checksums do not match each member sequentially.
+When there are many apps, it takes a lot of time to check and extract each app from, and it does that for every member.

 ## Solution

 ### Parallelizing the Deployment
 Setting the `deployerPushThreads` allows you to set the maximum number of threads used on the deployer to push apps and configs to members.
-If you set it to `auto`, will tell the deployer to auto-tune the number of threads to one thread per member. and it will push those bundles to the members in parallel.
+If you set it to `auto`, it will tell the deployer to auto-tune the number of threads to one thread per member. and it will push those bundles to the members in parallel.
+The app deployment itself is not parallelized.

 If you set it to a value higher than the number of members, it will only use as many threads as there are members in that SHC.